 Nasal Breathing, the preferred method of breathing, warms, filters, and the humidifies the air, thus decreasing the amount of irritants that enter the body.
 These irritants can lead to increased issues of asthma and allergies.
 When mouth breathing occurs, there is an increase in the size of the adenoids and tonsils, further decreasing the functional airspace, necessitating the need to mouth breathe.
 Mouth breathing can cause improper tongue posture leading to an unbalanced muscular system within the oral cavity.
 This unbalanced system can cause a deformation of the jaws and lead to malocclusion.

 Medical studies have found that there is an increase in cognitive impairment in patients with sleep disordered breathing.
 It has also been found that sleep disordered breathing causes a build up of beta amyloid proteins in the brain, a key marker for Alzheimer’s Disease.

 Studies show that impaired sleep reduces the number of T-cells in the body, thus reducing the immune system's function.

-People who have sleep apnea are at higher risk for mood disorders, especially bipolar disorder, and severe depression.
+People who have sleep apnea and other sleep disordered breathing conditions are at higher risk for mood disorders, especially bipolar disorder, and severe depression.